edwin170/downr1n/README.md

 # downr1n
 downgrade tethered checkm8 idevices ios 14, 15.

+downgrades are shit tbh xd, I mean dualboot is much better option if you have the storage needed.
 # Usage

 download the ipsw and put it into ipsw/ directory